Pregnancy Diet Chart – A Simple Diet Plan for Pregnant Women

 Pregnancy is a crucial period in a woman’s life and comes with lots of do’s and don’ts.
 You shall face a lot of hormonal changes in your body which can affect your mood swings, appetite, and body metabolism.
-Most women feel nauseated during their pregnancy, which affects their diet and health.
+Most women feel nauseous during pregnancy, which affects their diet and health.
 It is necessary that your meals contain iron, calcium, folic acid, and vitamins.
-The Indian diet chart during pregnancy described below is high in nutrition and is sure to help keep you energetic through the day.
+The Indian diet chart during pregnancy described below is high in nutrition and will keep you energetic throughout the day.

 Pregnancy Diet Plan

-Your baby acquires essential nutrients from you, hence it is important that you take good care of your health and switch to a balanced diet for pregnant women.
-Weight gain during your pregnancy is another cause for concern and a pregnancy diet chart that is balanced helps with healthy weight-gain too.
-Read on for a vegetarian diet chart for a pregnant lady that is rich in nutrition and will help in gaining the right weight.
+Your baby acquires essential nutrients from you.
+Hence, it is important that you take good care of your health and switch to a balanced diet.
+Excessive weight gain or loss during your pregnancy is another cause for concern and a balanced pregnancy diet chart ensures that you’re getting the required nutrients every day.
+Read on for a diet chart for a pregnant lady that is rich in nutrition and will help in gaining the right weight.

 Dietary Guidelines for Pregnant Women